TOSA Washi (Papers)

 Tosa washi paper is mentioned in the Engishiki, an official Heian era (794-1185) document, indicating that Tosa was already a paper production center during this period.

-With plentiful supplies of raw material to hand, paper making flourished and during the Edo period, nanairogami, a colored paper from Tosa, was presented to the Shogunate.
-By the beginning of the 20th century Tosa was the country's largest producer of paper and those traditions are still being preserved in what is one of the country's most advanced areas for the making of handmade Japanese papers.
+With plentiful supplies of raw materials, papermaking flourished, and during the Edo era, colorful nanairo-gami paper from Tosa was presented to the Shogunate.
+By the beginning of the 20th century, Tosa was the country's largest paper producer, and today it is one of the country's most advanced areas for the production of handmade washi paper.

 How to make